Jade-ux/MS02-My-Trip-Planner/README.md

 ### Atribution

+- I consulted [Google Documentation](https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete-hotelsearch) on the places API when writing my code for the mao functionality.
 - Creating an object from the DOM elements: I used [this](//Inspiration on creating an object from: https://jsbin.com/fawufajoke/edit?html,css,js,console,output) as a guide.

 ### Acknowledgements